tremor-rs/tremor-www/docs/governance/Contributing.md

 [darach]: https://github.com/darach

-Speaking of tests, tremor has a comprehensive test suite.
-More information about it can be found [here][https://github.com/tremor-rs/tremor-www-docs/blob/main/docs/development/testing.md].
+Speaking of tests, Rust has a comprehensive test suite.
+More information about it can be found [here][https://github.com/tremor-rs/tremor-runtime/blob/main/docs/development/testing.md].

 ### External Dependencies